intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Overview/install_gpu.md

             .. note::

-               You can uninstall the package by running the following command
+               You can uninstall the package by running the following command:

                .. code-block:: bash